 What Is Form 13F and Who Must File It?

 Form 13F is a quarterly report required by the U.S. Securities and Exchange Commission (SEC) for institutional investment managers that control over $100 million in certain publicly traded securities.
-These securities — known as Section 13(f) securities — include most U.S.-listed equities, options, ETFs, and certain convertible notes and ADRs.
+First introduced in 1975 under Section 13(f) of the Securities Exchange Act, Form 13F was designed to increase public transparency into the holdings of large institutional investors and strengthen confidence in U.S. securities markets.

 You can read more about the rule, filing process, and common questions in our full Form 13F FAQ.

-Who Has to File Form 13F?
+Who Is Required to File Form 13F?

 You must file Form 13F if: